Configure slots — weekly vs. specific dates

 Imported rows are added to the dates already listed in the Activity.

-Decide whether to use Divide into Slots
+Decide whether to divide ranges into slots

 In Slot Configuration, turn on Divide into Slots when attendees should book one slot inside a larger time range.